MystenLabs/sui/examples/tic-tac-toe/README.md

 - A [Move package](./move), containing two protocols for running a game of tic-tac-toe.
-One that uses shared objects and consensus and another that uses owned objects, and the fast path.
+One that uses shared objects and consensus and another that uses owned objects, and the fast path (no consensus).
 - A [React front-end](./ui), in TypeScript built on top of `create-react-dapp`, using the TS SDK and `dapp-kit`.
 - A [Rust CLI](./cli), using the Rust SDK.